smersh007/Neural-Net-OCR/README.md

 Software was developed with Turbo Pascal V4.0 running on DOS on 4.77Mhz 8086.
 There is a GUI developed as part of the work.

-There is an interesting section in theis thesis
+There is an interesting section in theis thesis Think ChatGPT....

 6.3.
 An Intelligent Conversation Machine.